Fourier Neural Operators for Learning Dynamics in Quantum Spin Systems: Results

 where $S_{[T, \frac{5}{2}T]}$ denotes the wavefunction evolved over the (discretized) time interval $[T, \frac{5}{2}T]$, where we overlap the time interval $[T, \frac{3}{2}T]$ with the one of the input $\textbf{I}$ in Eq.~\eqref{equation:time input}.
 This setup facilitates smoother and more accurate learning, as the FNO can leverage the temporal continuity and patterns in the evolved wavefunction data.
 Consequently, the output includes the future time interval $[\frac{3}{2}T,\frac{5}{2}T]$, unseen during training.
 We use two different sets of previously described inputs, i.e., random wavefunctions and low-energy wavefunctions.
 While the basis states does not necessarily need to be ordered as in the previous architecture, we maintain the order for consistency.

 We also perform extrapolated time prediction by applying the model on its predicted time intervals to predict unseen future time intervals, up to $t=\frac{23}{2}T$, as seen in Figure \ref{fig:time}.
 The fidelity metrics for both the training intervals and the extrapolated times are also reported in Figure~\ref{fig:time}, demonstrating that even with substantial predictions into the future, the FNO achieves exceptionally high fidelities for systems of both 4 and 8 qubits.
 Additionally, we compare the performance of the FNO with that of a deep neural network, specifically a U-Net \cite{williams2023unified}.
 Our evaluation demonstrates that the FNO outperforms the U-Net, especially in the extrapolated time regime, as seen in Figure \ref{fig:time}.
 Moreover, even at moderate system sizes (8 qubits), the FNO achieves an 6.71x speedup compared to the exact unitary-based method in predicting the dynamics of random inputs up to $t=\frac{23}{2}T$, with only a negligible fidelity reduction of $0.04\%$.
+This speedup does not take into account the training cost, which for a moderate size of 8 qubits is approximately $2$s per epoch over 200 training epochs.

 Additionally, we performed evaluations on the output time interval $[T, \frac{5}{2}T]$ using a finer grid with width $\Delta t = \pi/100$ for a 4-qubit system with random inputs.
 For the FNO, the resulting fidelity of $0.9999$ was identical to that obtained on the coarser training discretization.
 While we can also apply the U-Net on the finer grid, it is not discretization-agnostic, leading to an error rate of $ 4.78\%$ in the expected fidelity.
 To further demonstrate the FNO's capability to achieve zero-shot super-resolution, we used an input interval of $[0, \frac{3}{2}T]$ with $T=5\pi$ and $\Delta t=\pi/2$ for 4 qubits and evaluated the corresponding output interval on a finer grid with $\Delta t=\pi/20$.
 The FNO successfully predicted the finely discretized output with an error rate of just $0.04\%$, whereas the U-Net demonstrated a significantly higher error rate of $51.70\%$ compared to the coarse grid fidelity.